yutaro741/project/readme.md

 To solve my client's problem, I will create an application to manage the tasks for him.
 I will be using Python as the primary programming language for the application, KivyMD for the graphical user interface (GUI), and SQLAlchemy to manipulate the database in which the tasks logs will be stored.
 The application will consist of a login page, a registration page, main page, page to edit the task, and page to see all of the task.

 System
 The application to manage appliance usage will be developed on the programming editor PyCharm version 2022.3.2, run on a 2020 MacBook Pro using the OS macOS Big Sur version 13.2.1.
-Through PyCharm, the application will be coded using Python, KivyMD for the GUI, and SQLAlchemy to manipulate the database.
+Through PyCharm, the application will be coded using Python, KivyMD for the GUI, and SQLite to manipulate the database.

 ## Software Justification
 Python